tchiotludo/akhq/README.md

 An **experimental** api is available that allow you to fetch all the exposed on AKHQ through api.

 Take care that this api is **experimental** and **will** change in a future release.
-Some endpoints expose too many datas and is slow to fetch, and we will remove some properties in a future in order to be fast.
+Some endpoints expose too many data and is slow to fetch, and we will remove some properties in a future in order to be fast.

 Example: List topic endpoint expose log dir, consumer groups, offsets.
 Fetching all theses